guhjy/magicfor/README.md

 #> [1] 1 4 9
 ```

-Moreover, you may want to store the result as a data frame with the iteration numbers.
+Moreover, you may want to store the result as a data.frame with the iteration numbers.

 ```r